pawelrogowski/goit-wallet-app-03-frontend/README.md

 # Wallet Frontend  https://walletpr.netlify.app/ 🏦
+Feel free to test it with test account or create a new one:
+- email: test@test.com
+- password: password12345
 ## Overview 📝

 This project was created in 2 weeks by a team of 7 students under the guidance of experienced web developers.